Mechanical Ventilation, Types, Indications, Complications of Mechanical Ventilation

 Types of Mechanical Ventilation:

-In non- invasive respiration is supported with face mask or nasal mask so that, endotracheal intubation is avoided.
-Patient should be conscious, cooperative, be able to breath spontaneously and cough effectively.
+In non- invasive respiration is supported with a face mask or nasal mask so that, endotracheal intubation is avoided.
+The patient should be conscious, cooperative, be able to breathe spontaneously and cough effectively.
 This technique is commonly used in acute exacerbation of COPD and pneumonia.

 2. Invasive mechanical ventilation

 In invasive mechanical ventilation endotracheal tube is passed.
-Patient may require full or partial support.
-In full Support all respiration is controlled by ventilator that does not allow spontaneous breaths.
-Patient is deeply sedated with short acting IV anesthetic agent and paralyzed with muscle relaxant.
-In partial support ventilator helps and augment patient’s own breaths; it does not require deep sedation and paralysis.
+The patient may require full or partial support.
+In full Support, all respiration is controlled by a ventilator that does not allow spontaneous breaths.
+The patient is deeply sedated with short-acting IV anaesthetic agent and paralyzed with a muscle relaxant.
+In partial support ventilator helps and augment the patient’s own breaths; it does not require deep sedation and paralysis.

 Indications of Mechanical Ventilation